The Playhouse Academy

 We also offer a wide array of theatre stagecraft workshops throughout the year from stage lighting, scenic painting, stage makeup, puppetry, and more!

-2024 Spring Workshops:
+2025 Spring Workshops:

-March 23rd- Youth Acting
+February 1st- Youth Acting

-April 6th- Stage Painting
+April 12th- Stage Combat

 and more workshops will be announced soon!